Listen in to my Primal Diet – Modern Health podcast on this topic on the player above or on iTunes.

 When we are under stress, we steal from DHEA, Testosterone, Estrogen and Progesterone to send the raw hormone to make Cortisol.
 If we drag down our Cortisol, the rest can follow.
 Here’s one of my many articles and podcasts on the adrenals.

 Here’s a typical Cortisol pattern I see in saliva testing.
-Note the difference between the normal level and this client’s results.
+Note the difference between the normal level in black and this client’s results in pink.

 Getting your progesterone to cycle normally again will reduce ovarian cysts and the output of Testosterone.
 Read up on my adrenal articles, and take a peek at this tried and true PMS supplement.
 I’ve sold this in my clinic more than 30 years.